cce-bigdataintro-1160/CEBD-1160-spring-2019/bash-git.md

 4. Visualize with `git log --graph --oneline --decorate --all` what happened.

 ##### Collaborate using git
-1. Push all of your changes in your current repository to a remote git repository in GitHub.
-2. Clone my existing repository into your local machine.
+1. Create a repository in GitHub, clone it and commit a file into it.

 ##### Ignore files that don't need versioning
 1. Create a .gitignore file and test it with a file